-A range of activities have been supported throughout 2018/19 including
+A range of activities have been supported throughout 2019/20 including

-- The opening of the new John Lewis & partners store on the High Street along with an array of new openings at the Brewery Quarter and elsewhere despite the challenges facing the High Streets nationally.
-This was supported by the much welcomed first phase of High Street public realm improvements between Rodney Road and Cambray Place.
-Further phases are planned to be delivered through a CBC/GCC partnership. - The start of works at Cheltenham Spa station by Great Western Railways.
+- The continuation of works at Cheltenham Spa station by Great Western Railway.
 These works include a remodelled forecourt, additional parking, and an extension of the Honeybourne Line to provide pedestrian and cycling access to Lansdown Bridge.
-In addition access for all improvements including lifts are to be delivered by Network Rail. - Following the successful completion of three stages of the Cheltenham Transport Plan in partnership with GCC, as highways authority, phase 4, the trial of restrictions at Boots Corner began.
-This experimental traffic regulation order will run for up to 18 months with the aim of reducing the historic severance along the High Street and improve footfall and also encouraging individuals to use sustainable transport options. - Preparations for the cyber park at West Cheltenham continued with GCC taking the lead from CBC to deliver the transport infrastructure changes secured via the successful GFirst Local Enterprise Partnership Growth Fund bid of £22m.
+In addition access for all improvements including lifts are to be delivered by Network Rail. - Preparations for the cyber park at West Cheltenham continued with GCC taking the lead from CBC to deliver the transport infrastructure changes secured via the successful GFirst Local Enterprise Partnership Growth Fund bid of £22m.
 In addition GCC and partners (Cheltenham and Tewkesbury) have submitted a major bid to upgrade J10 of the M5.
-CBC has also submitted a bid for Garden Communities status at West Cheltenham in support of the developments. - Other projects have either come to fruition or are close including the renovation of Formal House for employment use, Honeybourne Place (the first town centre new build office for nearly two decades) and preparations for the refurbishment of the Quadrangle.
+CBC has also submitted a bid for Garden Communities status at West Cheltenham in support of the developments.